iamyounix/msimagb460_tomahawk/README.md

 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) "Getting Started"
 - Checkout latest [post](https://dortania.github.io), news and update directly from developer

-> **Reminder**: Since I only boot Linux and macOS, my ACPI code would be less (lack of `Else," numerous OS `Zero` and `0xFF` methods).
+> **Reminder**: Since I only boot Linux and macOS, my ACPI code would be less (lack of `Else`, numerous OS `Zero` and `0xFF` methods).
 This will result in issues with Windows.
 If you need help dual- or multiple-booting other operating systems, especially Windows, please get in touch with me.

 ### Devices